 FAQs for Children/Teens

-For Adult FAQs, scroll down or click here.
+For Adult FAQs, scroll down to the bottom or click here.

 WHEN TO START

 My child is 7 years old, is she ready for piano lessons?

 Yes!
 An ideal age to begin lessons is 7 or 8 years old, 1st through 3rd grade (kids are used to the routine of school, homework, etc. and their physical coordination is more developed).

 What days do you teach?